MiloEliot/PostgreSQL_Analysis_for_World_Cities_Countries_and_Languages_Dataset/Report.md

 |--------------|---------|----------|
 | France       | Paris   | French   |

-The other function `check_cities()` retrives the name and populations of cities belonging to the given country and order the cities by the population in descending order.
+The other function `check_cities()` retrives the name and populations of cities belonging to a given country and order the cities by the population in the descending order.

 Example:
 `select * from check_cities('France');`